Updated May 2017

 - Contact us and provide basic information about the note and property (type of property, sale price, payment amounts, etc.)

-- We respond within one business day with your quotes
+- We respond within one business day with your offers

-- If you approve the quote, we ask you to send copies of the Deed of Trust or Mortgage, the Note, Title Policy, and Closing/Settlement Statement in order to check the buyer’s credit and conduct our due diligence.
+- If you approve the quote, we ask you to send copies of the Deed of Trust or Mortgage, the Note, Closing/Settlement Statement, Proof of payments, etc. in order to check the buyer’s credit and conduct our due diligence.
 If there is no recent appraisal or title policy, we arrange for those, at our expense.

 Selling your note can be a great way to generate a lump sum of cash.
 If you have additional questions, feel free to contact us anytime.